dfkibasys/aas-registry/aas-registry-service-base-tests/README.md

 Use [testcontainers](https://www.testcontainers.org/) for your integration or storage tests.

-The integration test of the [kafak-es release](../aas-registry-service-release-kafka-es/) project starts an Apache Kafka and an ElasticSearch instance using testcontainers.
+The integration test of the [kafka-es release](../aas-registry-service-release-kafka-es/) project starts an Apache Kafka and an ElasticSearch instance using testcontainers.
 Don't forget to start a docker daemon before running the tests.